githwxi/ATS-Postiats-test/README.md

 This repository is primarily for testing ATS2 on various platforms, including Linux, OSX, etc.

-I welcome everyone to contribute testing code.
+Everyone is welcome to contribute testing code.
 The "wilder" the coding style is, the better.
 Just make sure that you do not submit code that loops indefinitely :)